jamesdonoh/data-mining/report.md

 Table: Initial parameters for NaiveBayes classifier in WEKA\label{weka-bayesparams}

-The motivation for these parameters are as follows:
+The motivations for these parameters are as follows:

 - The default value for batch size is acceptable, and debug output is not required
 - Precision of greater than two decimal places when outputting the model is not needed